Dev-Siri/Rusted-Bussin/README.md

 ## Why?

 Because we all know that Rust is the best language in the universe frfr no cap.
 And also because I like to suffer.
-This is only my like 3rd Rust project and I'm still figuring this language out so eel free to post this on r/badcode.
+This is only my like 3rd Rust project and I'm still figuring this language out so feel free to post this on r/badcode.

 ## Are there differences?